Department website: https://www.uwplatt.edu/program/criminal-justice-online

 - A minimum of 32 of the 120 credits must be taken under the direction of UW-Platteville faculty.

 - Of the last 32 credits, 23 of them must be taken under the direction of UW-Platteville faculty.

 - A minimum of 18 credits with the CRIMLJUS prefix must be taken under the direction of UW-Platteville faculty.

 - No more than 72 credits may be transferred from any and all two-year lower-division college.

 - A grade of "C-" or better must be earned in courses taken with other institutions in order for courses to be considered for transfer.

-- A minimum GPA of 2.0 overall, as well as in any minor, must be maintained, and a cumulative GPA of 2.5 or higher in the major for work from UW-Platteville.
+- A minimum GPA of 2.0 overall, as well as in any minor, must be maintained for work from UW-Platteville.

 - A grade of "C-" or better must be earned in each criminal justice core course before moving onto the next criminal justice course.